 Volume plays an important role in identifying reversals signs.
-When the volume decreases and prices are also falling then it generates bullish signal and similarly when the volume decreases when the prices are rising then it indicates bearish signals.
+When the volume decreases and prices are also falling then it generates a bullish signal and similarly when the volume decreases when the prices are rising then it indicates bearish signals.

 3. Breakouts vs False Breakouts

 On the initial breakout from the range or chart pattern, a rise in the volume indicates strength in the move.
-Little change or decline in volume on a breakout indicates false breakout.
+Little change or decline in volume on a breakout indicates a false breakout.

 Why Volume in Trading is Important?

 As discussed above volume is used by technical analysts to confirm trends and chart patterns.
-The strength of any price movement is measured mainly by the volume.
+The strength of any price movement is measured mainly by volume.

 1. Volume and Chart Patterns: